kingdido999/zooming/README.md

-# Image Zoom
+# Zooming

 Image zooming with no extra dependency.
-It supports zooming in with a higher resolution image if supplied.
+It supports zooming with a higher resolution image if supplied.

 [Demo](http://desmonding.me/zooming/)